Daniel T. McCarty: Political career

-He began his political career when in 1937, he was elected to the Florida House of Representatives where he served until 1941.
+He began his political career in 1937, where he was elected to the Florida House of Representatives where he served until 1941.
 During the 1941 session, he served as speaker of the house.

-In 1948 he was the runner up for the Democratic nomination for governor.
+In 1948, he was the runner up for the Democratic nomination for governor.
 Four years later in 1952, he ran for governor again, and this time was successful in winning the office.
 During his tenure, he reformed purchasing and hiring practices by the state government, boosted teachers' salaries and created scholarships for teacher training, opposed oil exploration in the Everglades, and instituted aid programs for the disabled.
 A chain smoker, McCarty's health was already weakened by the end of the 1952 gubernatorial contest.

 On February 25, 1953, shortly after assuming the governorship, he suffered a debilitating heart attack.
 For months McCarty struggled to regain his strength, spending most of his days working in the Governor's mansion.
 Finally in early September he contracted a severe case of pneumonia and died on September 28, 1953, in Tallahassee.
 After a large funeral at his lifelong parish church, the old Carpenter Gothic St. Andrew's Episcopal Church across the street from his boyhood home in Fort Pierce, he was buried in the Palms Cemetery in Ankona.